-This includes the objective, scope, limits, interferences, dependencies and exclusions & justifications.
+Next, you need to define the ISMS.
+This includes the objective, scope, limits, interferences, dependencies, and exclusions & justifications.

 Step 3: Conduct a Risk Assessment

-Establish a risk assessment framework, develop an asset register with associated threats, Analyse the risk and its impact, and evaluate the risk against the risk acceptance criteria.
+This step involves establishing a risk assessment framework, developing an asset register with associated threats, analysing the risk and its impact, and evaluating the risk against the risk acceptance criteria.

 Step 4: Risk Management